Rucellai Sepulchre: Description

+Exterior

 Inscriptions

 The sepulchre has two inscriptions: one, on a square panel above the door, reads:

 meaning approximately "Giovanni di Paolo Rucellai, in order that his salvation might be prayed for from where, through Christ, the resurrection of all was achieved, had this temple built in the shape of the tomb in Jerusalem [in] 1467".

 The other inscription runs round the top of the building and reads:

 or approximately "you seek Jesus of Nazareth who was crucified; he rose, he is not here; this is the place where they put him".

+Decorative panels

+The exterior walls are decorated with 30 square panels of marble inlay work, with mainly vegetal and geometrical patterns.